JiroCab/Caster-Ui/README.md

 - Tap on unit sprite on table to track this type of unit.
 ### - Player tracker
 - Displays all players on the server
-- Hover on Player's unit sprite to spectate them
+- Tap on a player's name or sprite to spectate them

 ![player and unit table](https://user-images.githubusercontent.com/57391931/188985548-624af3a4-959a-4416-9a60-c1e5f2154f47.PNG)